Babu Rajab Ali: Kavishar and kavishari

-Early life and career
+Biography

-Babu Rajab Ali was born as Rajab Ali Khan on 10 August 1894 in a Muslim Rajputs family to father Mian Dhamaali Khan and mother Jiooni in the village of Sahoke of Firozpur district (now Moga district) in Punjab Province (British India).
+Babu Rajab Ali was born as Rajab Ali Khan on 10 August 1894 in a Muslim Rajput family to father Mian Dhamaali Khan and mother Jiooni in the village of Sahoke of Firozpur district (now Moga district) in Punjab Province (British India).
 He had four sisters and one younger brother.
 His uncle Haji Ratan was a talented Kavishar as well.

 He had his primary schooling from a neighbouring village of Banbiha, then high schooling in Moga and passed matriculation in 1912 from Barjindra High School, Faridkot.
 He was a good athlete and football player.
 He was the captain of the cricket team of his school.
 Later on he graduated with diploma in civil engineering, commonly known as Overseeri in Punjab those days, from an engineering school in Gujrat district.
 He worked as an overseer in Irrigation department.
 His first appointment as an Overseer was in Peshawar Tehsil (Pakistan).He also worked as an Overseer in village Akhara, Tehsil Jagraon (Ludhiana) at Canal Rest House Akhara (ref: an article by Labh Singh Sandhu in the leading newspaper "Punjabi Tribune" on 10 August 2012).

 He was married to Bhago Begum, Rehmat Bibi, Fatima and Daulat Bibi and had – four sons Akaal Khan, Shamsher Khan, Adaalat Khan & Ali Sardar and two daughters Shamshad Begum & Gulzar Begum.

-Babu Ji entered the world of Kavishari with his first poem Heer Babu Rajab Ali.

-He could not compromise with his love for singing and left his job in 1940.

-Life in Pakistan

-In 1947, after the independence, he had to leave his beloved village of Sahoke, his admirers, his students and his family history of hundred years and migrated to Pakistan.
+In 1947, after the Partition of India, he migrated to Pakistan.

-His family got some land allotted in Chak no. 32/2 Okara district of West Punjab and settled there, but his soul always wandered in Malwa.
-He was madly in love with Malwa and his beloved Punjabi language and wrote hundreds of poems on his separation from his beloved people and village.

-He visited the East Punjab in the March 1965.
-Thousands of people including Kavishars, admirers and his students came to see their beloved Babu Ji.

-Babu Ji died on 6 June 1979, singing songs and longing to see his beloved people and village again.
+He died on 6 June 1979.